Herding: to gain better health

 The full one right?
 Of course but why?

 Because you think to yourself “wow this place must be good and the other shit”.

-This behaviour is called herding.
-We base our decisions on the basis of other people’s behaviour whither its good or bad.
+This behavior is called herding.
+We base our decisions on the basis of other people’s behavior whither its good or bad.

 Another form of herding is called SELF-HERDING.
 This was proposed by Dan Ariely in his book Predictably Irrational: The Hidden Forces That Shape Our decisions.

-He is a professor at Duke university for psychology and behavioural economics and has spoken on the TED circuit.
+He is a professor at Duke university for psychology and behavioral economics and has spoken on the TED circuit.

-His self-herding theory suggests that we decide something is good or bad based on our previous behaviour.
+His self-herding theory suggests that we decide something is good or bad based on our previous behavior.
 To explain; do you go to the same coffee shop every morning, or the same place to get the same lunch every day?
 Maybe you have a few places that you always go to.
 Why?
-Because you are self herding based on your previous experience and behaviour.
-You have decided it is good and so you stick to the same behaviour because you know what your getting at the end of each subsequent decision.
+Because you are self herding based on your previous experience and behavior.
+You have decided it is good and so you stick to the same behavior because you know what your getting at the end of each subsequent decision.

-When we make a decision whilst in an emotional state it will influence subsequent behaviour.
+When we make a decision whilst in an emotional state it will influence subsequent behavior.
 If you have a bad morning, get angry and go to work, then most likely you will make decisions based on that anger.
 We may be short with people and make poor decisions.
 This is another part of the self herding theory.
-We make decisions based on our previous behaviour.
+We make decisions based on our previous behavior.